R3-Archive/cordapp-example/README.md

      ./gradlew runExampleClientRPC

-The RPC client should output some purchase order objects to the console.
+The RPC client should output some IOUs to the console.

 ## Running the Nodes Across Multiple Machines